 The blankets were pulled over to the couches, secured, and then drawn to the tables.
 There, they were again weighted into place.

 Slowly, our little 'club house' grew until it covered the entire front room.

 The two of us stood back and surveyed it proudly.

 It had an entrance.
 And a back door.
 It had twisting tunnels and little rooms.

 I was quivering with excitement.
 I couldn't wait any longer.
 I dove in.

 My rash action pulled on one of the blankets.

-In fact, the blanket that was being held in place by a large, ornate, plaster lamp.
+In fact, the blanket that was being held in place by a large, ornate, plaster vase.

 Both slid from the table.